-IVF won’t work for all cases of fertility challenges which is why it is so important to get an accurate diagnosis of why you can’t conceive before you start.
+IVF won’t work for all cases of infertility which is why it is so important to get an accurate diagnosis of why you can’t conceive before you start.

-Why are you experiencing fertility issues?
-It’s so important to get an accurate diagnosis.
+Why are you having fertility issues?
+Its so important to get an accurate diagnosis

 IVF is not a ‘miracle solution’